-The following list includes some common risk factors that are useful in determining the risk for suicide.
+The following list includes some common suicide risk factors that are useful to track within your data efforts.
 The items in parentheses are the strategies and approaches from CDC’s Suicide Prevention Resource for Action that can be used to address the risk factors listed.

 After you have identified the key data sources in your community, recruit representatives from each data system (e.g., public health department, local hospital) to participate in your suicide prevention coalition.